electretboy/YouTake/README.md

 - Open source

 To lauch the program you need [Python](https://www.python.org/) installed on your computer, make sure that your version is up to date.
+Then you can run the code with your Python editor.
+The program will ask you to enter the link to the video (url) you want to download, just copy your link in the prompt window ans type the key ```Enter``` on your keyboard to validate your choice.
+Right after le program will start to download your video into the same folder of the program.
+When the download is complete, the program will display ***Video downloaded successfully !***